1865 murder of the 16th President of the United States to counter the emancipation of African American slaves

 John Wilkes Booth's Abduction Plot Gone Wrong | Boundary Stones

-December 30, 2021 - John Wilkes Booth did not always plan on killing Lincoln.
-In fact, the actor’s original plan was to abduct Lincoln, take him to Richmond and exchange him for Confederate soldiers then held in Union prisons.
+December 30, 2021 - Originally, John Wilkes Booth's plan was not to kill President Lincoln.
+It was to abduct him and exchange him for Confederate prisoners.

 🌐